 In the Donskoy’s case, it’s a bit different since his hairlessness is caused by a dominant gene, which means that the babies will end up hairless even if only one parent has the gene.
 That does make things easier for the Donskoys.

-My Personality sphynx cat personality
+My Sphynx Personality

-The Sphynx.
-It sounds so regal, so mysterious, so intimidating.
+My name sounds so regal, so mysterious, so intimidating.